baneteasnow/baneteasnow.github.io/_pages/now.md

 format3: reading as a book
 pageread3: 1
 # 4
-booktitle4: "The Information Bomb"
+booktitle4: "Feminism Is for Everybody"
-bookyear4: 2021
+bookyear4: 2026
-author4: "Paul Virilio"
+author4: "Bell Hooks"
-sayfa4: 144
+sayfa4: 148
 format4: reading as a book
-pageread4: 46
+pageread4: 1
 # 5
 booktitle5: "Prozac Nation"
 bookyear5: 2005